dunhamsteve/aoc2021/README.md

 Yeah, I convolved the two players states and didn't need to.

     build/exec/day21  0.08s user 0.03s system 39% cpu 0.277 total

+**Day 23**

+Actually got to use A* for this.
+I'd wondered if I'd ever have a use for it.
+On the coding side, a bit of frustration dealing with Fin and Vect.
+It seems like you can't do much with Fin (like add 1 or realize a Fin 4 is also a Fin 7).
+I ended up just casting my problems away, but makes me wonder about the utility of Vect.

+**Day 24**

+Delayed because I was busy with Christmas prep.
+This one took some effort because I went completely in a wrong direction.
+I thought I was being asked to analyze the program, so I wrote code to translate into single static assignment form, and then a bunch of optimization passes.
+Eventually I retried with looking at all inputs (at each stage), winnowing duplicate states to the best key, and choosing true for all branch points that we had control over.